 Before you head into your first life coach session, it is a good idea to be prepared.
 Often, coaches will provide you with a list of questions to fill out before your session so that they can have a basic understanding of who you are.
 This concept should work both ways.
 Having a list of questions you want to ask your life coach can make your session more rewarding and provide you with the information you need to make you feel more confident in your session.
 There are countless questions that you can ask your life coach.
 Here are some to consider:

 What specific areas do you focus on?
 Finding a life coach who specializes in the specific area you want guidance in can be helpful.
 Not only will they have extensive experience in this area, but they may have helpful insights to guide your sessions.
 For instance, some life coaches focus on executive and leadership development, whereas others are more focused on personal development and relationships.

-How much experience do you have coaching?
-New coaches can still help guide you towards your goals, but if you are looking for a reliable coach, then finding someone who is certified with at least 100 hours of coaching experience may be the most beneficial.
+How much experience do you have with coaching?
+If you are looking for a skillful coach, then finding someone who has at least 100 hours of professional coach training and experience may be the most beneficial.

 What led up to you deciding to become a life coach?
 This is a great question to help you build chemistry and connection with the coach and to determine if there’s a good fit.

 What has been most rewarding aspect of coaching?
 This question will help you learn about their dedication and authenticity.
 You will also get a sense of their approach.